How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 Vietnam International Furniture Accessories, Hardware & Tools Exhibition // International Woodworking Industry Fair.
 Machines and Tools // VietnamWood & Furniture

-These three trade shows happen simultaneously and in the same venue with a nearly identical theme.
-These three fairs are mainly focused on the industry side of furniture and not on end goods.
-This show will discuss factories’ machinery, tools, furniture, and wooden goods technology.
+These three trade shows occur simultaneously in the same venue and share nearly identical themes.
+These fairs are primarily focused on the industry side of furniture, rather than end products.
+This show will discuss the machinery, tools, furniture, wooden goods, and factory technology.

 • Focus: